LSardiani/Gender_Classification/README.md

 # Getting started
 The dataset was downloaded from https://drive.google.com/drive/folders/19MRsL8ZWR9mXme-bSodyAUHrwIT2Eig7?usp=drive_link

-After unzipped it, use file 'image_attributes_filtered.csv' [image_attributes_filtered.csv](https://github.com/LSardiani/Gender_Classification/files/12063725/image_attributes_filtered.csv)
+After unzipped it, use the file 'image_attributes_filtered.csv' [image_attributes_filtered.csv](https://github.com/LSardiani/Gender_Classification/files/12063725/image_attributes_filtered.csv)

 Please do not forget to replace -1 with 0 (female code) in the data, and balancing the male and female data.